Skip to main content

 The tuition fees applicable each year to the first grade of Pre-school, Primary, Secondary and Upper-secondary Education are determined by private schools and should be publicly announced within January and February of the previous school year.
 During this period, tuition fees have to be officially announced to the competent body of the Ministry of Development and Investments that posts it on the Ministry’s website.
 The omission to do so within the above deadline results in having to keep the same tuition fees for the coming school year as in the current year.

 However, the tuition fees' increase rate for the next grades of pre-school, primary and secondary education is determined by means of a mathematical formula based on the value change of the general consumer price index, the average teacher salary increase in private education and the maximum increase rate in tuition fees.
 The average increase rate in teacher salaries is determined each year by May at the latest, by decision of the Ministry of Development and Investments for the current school year.
-So is the maximum increase rate in tuition fees announced (Law 3377/2005).
+So is the maximum increase rate in tuition fees announced (Law4777/2021).

 With regard to the transportation of pupils to and from the Private School, this is often done by means of school buses owned by the school.